vishvpandya/Marketsarthi/README.md

 GEMINI_API_KEY=
 TYPESAFE_API_KEY=

-Do not put real keys in:

-apps/web

-frontend source code

-screenshots

-commits

-README files
+[!IMPORTANT]
+Never commit real API keys or put them inside frontend code.

-Quickest Way: VS Code
+⚡ Quickest Way — VS Code

-If you are a judge or a new contributor, you can use the committed VS Code tasks.

-Step 1 --- Open the repository
+For a judge or someone opening the repository for the first time:

-Open the repository root in VS Code.
+1. Open the repository root in VS Code

-Do not open only apps/web or apps/api.
+Open the MarketSarthi repository, not only apps/web or apps/api.

-Step 2 --- Open Command Palette
+2. Open Command Palette

 Press: